dotnet/docs/docs/standard/library-guidelines/nuget-publishing.md

 ﻿---
-title: Publishing a NuGet Package
+title: Publishing a NuGet package
 description: Best practice recommendations for publishing .NET libraries to NuGet.
 author: jamesnk
-ms.author: jamesnk
+ms.author: James.NewtonKing
 ms.date: 09/20/2018
 ---
-# Publishing a NuGet Package
+# Publishing a NuGet package

 NuGet packages are published and consumed from package repositories.
 While NuGet.org is the most widely known and used repository, there are many places to publish NuGet packages: